 Sort out the stuff you're going to leave behind.
-Throw away the junk that no one else will be able to use, but that blow dryer you bought in Russia?
-Leave that for the next set of volunteers living in Moscow.
+Throw away the junk that no one else will be able to use, but that blow dryer you bought in country?
+Leave that for the next set of volunteers.

 Realize that you’ll keep in touch with your ILP group.
 Plan a place and time where you can all meet up together again after you get home.